FuturePrayer/century_avenue/README_en.md

 # **Century_Avenue**
-A tool that maps the API of commercial or open-source large language models to OpenAi-style APIs, named after the "Century Avenue" subway station in Shanghai, which has the highest passenger flow among all stations.
+A tool that maps the API of commercial or open-source large language models to OpenAI-style APIs, named after the "Century Avenue" subway station in Shanghai, which has the highest passenger flow among all stations.

 ## **Features**
 Currently, it supports the following AI language models: iFLYTEK GLM4, iFLYTEK Spark Lite, iFLYTEK Spark Pro, and iFLYTEK Spark 3.5Max